Canadian Surface Combatant Land-Based Testing Facility: Frequently Asked Questions

 Why is there a 24/7 security presence at the site at the time of early site preparation and construction?

-DND, in coordination with its contractors, is committed to ensuring a safe and secure work site for the safety and protection of both its workers and the public.
-Security presence is required to ensure access control to the site in accordance with security and health and safety parameters.
+DND, in coordination with its contractors, is committed to providing a safe and secure work site for the safety and protection of both its workers and the public.
+Security presence is required for access control to the site in accordance with security and health and safety parameters.

 Contact Us